 The Faculty is committed to providing assistantship funding (Faculty Operation funding), which can offset the costs of education, to new and continuing students in master’s and doctoral programs.
 Students are to note the following when accepting Graduate Assistantship (GA) Funding.

 - GA funds through the Graduate Programs Office are provided in return for service to the Faculty.
-This service may be in the form of teaching, research or other academic duties at the discretion of the Associate Dean.
+This service will be in the form of teaching or other academic duties at the discretion of the Associate Dean.

 - the first priority for assigning duties from Faculty funds is to teach laboratory, seminar, physical activity and theory courses in the Undergraduate Program.

 - students may decline an assignment and in doing so, voluntarily reduce their level of financial support.

 - when students accept an assignment they are accountable to the Faculty for satisfactory completion of the assigned duties.